BetMGM bonus code CBSSPORTS: Get $150 in bonus bets for college football betting like Colorado vs. Houston, Kansas State vs. Arizona on Friday

 Brand-new BetMGM users can sign up with the BetMGM bonus code "CBSSPORTS" and receive bonus bets for Friday's top college football games

-There are three college football games on the schedule for Friday, and those interested in college football betting should give the BetMGM bonus code CBSSPORTS a look.
-With this offer, new users who sign up receive either $150 in bonus bets if their first bet of $10 or more wins or up to $1,500 in bonus bets if their first bet loses after signing up.
-The offer available to you is based on the state you're in.
-Take advantage of this BetMGM bonus code on Friday, as Colorado is at Houston, Kansas State is visiting Arizona and UCLA hosts New Mexico.
+Bettors who sign up with the BetMGM bonus code CBSSPORTS on Friday can earn bonus bets for the three college football games on the schedule.
+By signing up, bettors can get either $150 in bonus bets if their first bet of $10 or more wins, or up to $1,500 in bonus bets if their first bet loses.
+Those interested in college football betting can use this offer for the three games on the schedule for Friday: Colorado at Houston, Kansas State at Arizona and New Mexico at UCLA.
 Sign up for BetMGM Sportsbook to bet on Friday's top college football games and start earning bonus bets:

 Explaining the BetMGM bonus code